fhunleth/embedded-elixir/content/post/2018-01-08-windows-support.md

 Docker on Windows comes in 2 distinct flavors:

-1. Docker Toolbox - Uses Virtualbox to create a Linux VM.
+1. Docker Toolbox - Uses VirtualBox to create a Linux VM.
 Supports Windows 7+
 1. Docker for Windows - Uses Hyper-V to create a Linux VM.
 Windows Anniversary

 Update+ (Note that Original Release is officially supported, severe issues are